robertbabington/rb-textarea-tools/README.md

 ## Acknowledgements

-- Styling in the example is inspired by Google's Material Design, which I highly recommend checking out;
+- Styling in the example is inspired by Google's Material Design, which I highly recommend checking out: http://material.angularjs.org/
-- For a more robust mentions system, check out
+- For a more robust mentions system, check out Ment.io: https://github.com/jeff-collins/ment.io